How to make a plum cake in the shared culinary tradition of Austria and Germany.

 You Will Need

 - 10 inch springform pan.
 This size is best suited for the quantity of ingredients of this recipe.
+You could also use a 9-inch cake pan.

 - Plums.
 Use fresh, ripe fruit for best results.
 See below for tips.
 In the picture above these are Pflaumen, red plums.